jerolba/jfleet/README.md

 ## Running the tests

 Tests need a MySQL and a PostgreSQL instances running in localhost.
-A database called `testdb` must exists and an user `test` with password `test` must have `CREATE TABLE` and `DROP TABLE` permissions.
+A database called `testdb` must exist and an user `test` with password `test` must have `CREATE TABLE` and `DROP TABLE` permissions.

 You can modify this settings changing locally [mysql-test.properties](https://github.com/jerolba/jfleet/blob/master/jfleet-core/src/test/resources/mysql-test.properties) and [postgres-test.properties](https://github.com/jerolba/jfleet/blob/master/jfleet-core/src/test/resources/postgres-test.properties) files.